 A map of the boundary, entitled, Map 1: Boundary Map, dated ###### is attached and shall govern the boundaries of this redevelopment plan.

-The Study Area is encompasses an area that is irregularly bounded by 9th Street to the north, 3rd Street to the south, Brunswick Street to the east, and the 78 extension to the NJ Turnpike to the west.
+The Study Area is encompasses an area that is irregularly bounded by 9th Street to the north, 6th Street to the south, Brunswick Street to the east, and the 78 extension/New Jersey Turnpike to the west.

 REDEVELOPMENT PLAN GOALS AND OBJECTIVES